Write a Server and Client Communicating via RPC (C++)

 }

 As you see, that is a lot of boilerplate code, i.e. code that is almost always the same, for a very common use case.
-Therefore, we introduced the defs->component() pattern to support the standard use case, which should get you going in most cases with a single line.
+Therefore, we introduced the def->component() pattern to support the standard use case, which should get you going in most cases with a single line.

 If you have more special requirements, though, you can always fall back to the "manual" way of doing things.